 Antique Window Glass: Then and Now

-It wasn't until the eleventh century that the mouthblown cylinder technique of making sheet glass for windows was first developed in Germany and later adopted by the Venetians.
-Cylinder glass and Crown glass are two types of authentic, mouthblown antique window glass typically found in historical structures in the United States.
+It wasn't until the 11th century that the mouth-blown cylinder technique of making sheet glass for windows was first developed in Germany and later adopted by the Venetians.
+Cylinder Glass and Crown Glass are two types of authentic, mouth-blown antique window glass typically found in historical structures in the United States.
 Both types employ a blowpipe to shape the molten glass.

 Cylinder glass begins as a ball of molten glass on the end of a blowpipe that is rhythmically blown and swung in a deep pit until an elongated pod-shape forms and a desired length and diameter are reached.
-Once cooled, the ends of the "pod" are cut from the glass to form a cylinder, which is then scored down its length, reheated and flattened.
+The ends of the "pod" are cut from the glass to form a cylinder, which is then cooled, scored down its length, reheated, and flattened.

-Although replaced by modern methods developed during the Industrial Revolution, some of these early manufacturing processes for making window glass are still practiced in Europe today to capture the original look and feel of authentic antique window glass.
+Although replaced by modern methods developed during the Industrial Revolution, some of these early manufacturing processes for making window glass are still practiced in Europe today, capturing the original look and feel of authentic antique window glass.
 Glashütte Lamberts of Germany is generally acknowledged to be producer of the finest mouth-blown glass in the world.
 Our collaboration brings you a selection of restoration window glass types for the building and restoration of fine American buildings, homes, and furniture spanning the 17th - early 20th centuries:

 Manufacture of Antique Window Glass After the Industrial Revolution

 The Industrial Revolution of Western Europe eventually made its way across the ocean to influence the industrialization of the United States and many of its manufacturing processes.
-Antique window glass found in many American homes and structures after the beginning of the 20th century was no longer produced by the mouthblown method.
+Window glass found in many American homes and structures after the beginning of the 20th century was no longer produced by the mouth-blown method.

-In 1903 the first mechanical method for "drawing" window glass was invented in the United States.
-Somewhat resembling the mouthblown process for making cylinder glass, large cylinders of glass measuring forty feet in height were drawn vertically from a circular tank and then cut into seven to ten foot cylinders.
-Just as with the mouthblown method, the drawn cylinder glass was cut lengthwise, reheated and flattened.
+In 1903 the first mechanical method for "drawing" cylinders of window glass was invented in the United States.
+Somewhat resembling the mouth-blown process for making cylinder glass, large cylinders of glass measuring forty feet in height were drawn vertically from a circular tank and then cut into seven to ten foot cylinders.
+Just as with the mouth-blown method, the drawn cylinder glass was cut lengthwise, reheated and flattened.